 If you do happen to puncture one air chamber, the other chambers will remain inflated and keep the vessel afloat, though you likely won’t be able to paddle the boat until repaired.

-While you can certainly find low-cost hard-shell kayaks on our Paddling Buyer’s Guide, you’re more likely to see a price tag under $1,000 for inflatable kayaks.
+While you can certainly find low-cost hard-shell kayaks on our Paddling Buyer’s Guide, you’re more likely to see a price tag under $1,000 for inflatable boats.
 The Sea Eagle Sport Kayak SE370 costs $289, for example, and the Advanced Elements AdvancedFramed Ultralite $649.

 Of course, if you’re looking for more bells and whistles it isn’t hard to drop $2,000+ on other models.
 But generally, you can get an inflatable kayak for a cheaper price than a hard-shell.

 The stability of inflatable kayaks is similar to hard-shells—and in some cases, paddlers may feel like an inflatable kayak has superior stability.
-This is usually due to inflatable kayaks having a wider and flatter base than many hard-shells.
+This is usually due to inflatable boats having a wider and flatter base than many hard-shells.
 However, if the paddler fails to ensure the air chambers are equally or fully inflated, it may detract from the kayak’s stability on the water.

 Most inflatable kayaks come with a pump (either a foot pump, hand pump or electric pump), some of which have a built-in psi gauge.
 If yours doesn’t, it can be helpful to purchase a pump that can measure psi to ensure the air chambers are equally inflated (and to ensure you aren’t over-inflating them, which can damage the internal septums).

 If you enjoy paddling whitewater or even rivers, where it’s not uncommon to come across deadheads and sharp, fallen branches protruding from the riverbank, you might think using an inflatable kayak is just asking for trouble.
-However most high-quality inflatable kayaks these days are almost puncture-proof.
+However most high-quality inflatable boats these days are almost puncture-proof.
 You do get what you pay for in terms of durability, though; tougher and lighter weight materials are going to be more expensive.

-Despite the impressive durability of most inflatable kayaks, they aren’t invincible.
+Despite the impressive durability of most inflatable boats, they aren’t invincible.
 Users should take care to avoid dragging their kayak over gravel and rocks, and steer clear of sharp objects when on the water.
 It’s also important to not take the durability of your inflatable kayak for granted—always carry a repair kit with you (and know how to use it) in case one of the air chambers does get punctured.

 The durability of inflatable kayaks also lends them greater versatility.
 Because they are virtually puncture-resistant and are made to bounce off rocks, you can easily transition from paddling on flatwater to rivers without having to worry about scratching your boat’s composite hull.